jamsocket/aper/book/src/lists.md

 }
 ```

-If this method of calling `map_*` seems tedious, don't worry!
-Later
+If this method of calling `map_*` seems tedious or doesn't quite
-when we actually implement the UI, we will see a design patter that
+“click”, don't worry.
+Later, when we actually implement the UI, we
-allows us to eliminate the need for `map_*` methods.
+will see a design patter that allows us to eliminate the need for
+`map_*` methods.